Toronto's Office of the Ombudsman officially opened in April 2009. In the City of Toronto Act

 , the provincial government created the role of Ombudsman as part of an independent Accountability Framework for the City, which includes four offices:

-In 2015, the four Accountability Offices executed a Memorandum of Understanding
+Since 2015, the four Accountability Offices have operated under a Memorandum of Understanding

 which provides for co-operation and collaboration among them in fulfilling their respective mandates.
 This enhances the fairness, efficiency and effectiveness of the Accountability Framework.